unit-io/unitdb/docs/utp.md

 A publisher can specify time to-live (TTL) when publishing an Application Message.

 ### RELAY - Relay request
-The RELAY Message is sent from the Client to the Server to get persisted Application Messages from server for one or more topics.
+The RELAY Message is sent from the Client to the Server to get Application Messages persisted on server for one or more topics.
 Each Relay request pairs the topics with last durations.
 The Server sends PUBLISH Messages to the Client to forward Application Messages that were persisted by the Server for the Topics that match these Relay requests.
-The RELAY Message also specifies (for each request) the Last duration for which the Server can send persisted Application Messages to the Client.
+The RELAY Message also specifies (for each request) the Last duration for which the Server can send stored Application Messages to the Client.

 The payload contains following fields.